hsd1503/resnet1d/README.md

 Dataset: "AF Classification from a short single lead ECG recording".
 Data can be found at https://archive.physionet.org/challenge/2017/#challenge-data Please use Revised labels (v3) at https://archive.physionet.org/challenge/2017/REFERENCE-v3.csv

 The model has been used in one of the First place solution (F1=0.83) [1, 2].
 The original tensorflow (tflearn) version can be found at https://github.com/hsd1503/ENCASE.

-## Others to be added

-# Run on synthetic data

-python test_synthetic.py